qiling9760/sep10-freedom-project/blog/entry06.md

 One takeaway that I have was decide whether we are going to use a template or not before we make our wireframes.
 Our project did not look like our wireframes because I have not decide to use a template or not when making our wireframe, so it came out that they did not match.
 Next time, I will consider that before I make the wireframes.

 ### Engineering Design Process
+Now, I am currently on step 5 **Create a prototype** and step 6 **Test and evaluate the prototype**.
+I have made a simple website that has all the information needed but it is not perfect.
+For the next stage, which is step 7 **Improve as needed**, I  need to add things and test things out to make it look more perfect.

+### Skills

 [Previous](entry05.md) | [Next](entry07.md)